 To become a volunteer for the program please apply here: http://bawar.org/volunteer-for-programa-latinx

-The Latinx Program provides the following services, in Spanish, to survivors of sexual violence and their communities:
+The VIVA program provides the following services, in Spanish, to survivors of sexual violence and their communities:

 Individual Peer Counseling

 Healing Retreats for children and families

 Find more information about these services below:

 BAWAR’s Spanish 24-hour Hotline is intended is to provide crisis intervention to all primary and secondary survivors of sexual violence.
 The hotline’s mission is to reduce the immediate impact of assault and enhance survivors and their significant-others capacity to cope with the crisis.
 The hotline is a best practice because of its strong standards of confidentiality and effectiveness in dealing with callers suffering from acute crises.